HelenPritchard/queer-motto-api/README.md

 | 401   | Infrastructure  & technical issues   |
 | 402   | Every n API request counts & on specific nap dates   |

 There are three levels of refusal logic that point to different living conditions and open up other ways of being and actions.
 For the refusal code 400, it makes explicit [what](link_refusal_words) to refuse, such as "hate", "oppression" and "foreclosing" to consider wider injustice phenoemna.
 Refusal code 401 is more related to infrastrucure and technical issues, such as incompleted API parameters, server errors and connection problems, and these remind the effort and care that are required to maintain a technocultural system.
 The last refusal code 402 points to labour conditions, and encourages others to take naps and live restfully.
-The API will refuse to generate mottos when it exceeds the assigned count (which is 10 at the moment) of the API requests, as well as on specific dates, such as 8th of March (Women strike), 1st of May (Labour strike), and 20th Jul (Strike for Black Lives).
+The API will refuse to generate mottos when it exceeds the assigned count (which is 10 at the moment) of the API requests, as well as on specific dates, such as 9th of March (Women strike), 1st of May (Labour strike), and 20th Jul (Strike for Black Lives).
 With all these checking logics, a refusal message will be displayed instead of a motto.

 [The refusal messages](link_refusal_msgs) are actions and statements that are taken from the queer and feminist source text.
-They are not tehnical errors, but to call for an attention to our living and societal conditions, that are highly computational, resources-driven and stressful, and to rethink what and why to refuse, and how we might reorganize and queer our collective life as a form of society-level operating system.
+They are not tehnical errors, but call for an attention to our living and societal conditions, that are highly computational, resource-driven and stressful, and to rethink what and why to refuse, and how we might reorganize and queer our collective life as a form of society-level operating system.
 As elaborated by Kara Keeling, this form of Queer service "facilitates and supports imaginative, unexpected, and ethical relations between and among living beings and the environment" (2014, 154).

 **EXAMPLE OF A REFUSAL MESSAGE:**